niou128/BlazorComponent/BlazorTabsComponent/BlazorNTab.en.md

 # Installation

-To install BlazorDataGrid using Package Manager run the following command
+To install BlazorNTab using Package Manager run the following command
 ```
 Install-Package BlazorTabs -Version 1.4.0
 ```
-To install BlazorDataGrid using .NET CLI run the following command
+To install BlazorNTab using .NET CLI run the following command
 ```
 dotnet add package BlazorTabs --version 1.4.0
 ```